Curry is scoring champ, Warriors beat Grizzlies for 8 seed - WTMJ

 Curry is still playing his best basketball in his 12th NBA season, and the two-time MVP and his Golden State supporting cast still have a chance at making a splash in the playoffs the way the underdog Davis-led group did in 2007.

-The Warriors wrapped up the No. 8 seed and will play Wednesday, while Memphis finishes at No. 9 and will host the Spurs on Wednesday.
-Golden State’s opponent was dependent on Sunday night’s results for the Lakers and Portland.
+The Warriors wrapped up the No. 8 seed and will visit LeBron James and the Los Angeles Lakers on Wednesday.
+Memphis finishes at No. 9 and will host the Spurs on Wednesday.

 At 33, Curry and Jordan are the only scoring champions age 33 or older.
 Curry also joins Jordan, Wilt Chamberlain and Kareem Abdul-Jabbar as the only players with multiple scoring titles, MVPs and championships.